Employee-Side Employment Lawyers in Minnesota & North Dakota.

 • Wage and Hour Violations – This includes unpaid overtime, misclassification of employees, or violations of minimum wage laws that deny workers compensation they are legally owed.

 These are just some of the ways employers can violate workplace rights.
-If you have experienced unfair treatment, retaliation, or any form of workplace abuse, our attorneys at Ringstrom DeKrey are ready to listen to your story, review your situation, and help you understand your options.
+If you have experienced unfair treatment, retaliation, or any form of workplace abuse in North Dakota or Greater Minnesota, our attorneys at Ringstrom DeKrey are ready to listen to your story, review your situation, and help you understand your options.

 Protecting Workplace Rights

-Employee-side employment law provides one of the most important tools for ensuring that workplaces operate fairly and that employees are treated with respect and integrity.
+Employee-side employment law is one of the most important tools for ensuring that workplaces across our region operate fairly and that employees are treated with respect and dignity.

-When employers engage in discrimination, harassment, retaliation, or other unlawful practices, the fairness and integrity of the workplace are at stake.
+When employers in Cass County, Clay County, or anywhere across North Dakota engage in unlawful workplace practices, the fairness and integrity of those workplaces, and the careers of real people, are at stake.

-What You need to know about Suing the Government
+What You need to know about Suing Your Employer

 • Discrimination occurs when you are treated unfairly because of a protected characteristic, such as race, gender, religion, age, disability, or national origin.
 This can include being passed over for promotions, denied opportunities, or subjected to unequal treatment compared to colleagues.